 - Simplicity: Banner ads are relatively small.
 You won’t fit the whole story in a Medium Rectangle Ad (300×250px).
 Keep it simple and get your message across in a clear, concise way.

-Static or animated: why one is right for you?
+Static or animated banner ads: which one is right for you?

-Now you know what makes an effective banner and what it can do you for your online presence, the question remaining is what type of banner you should go for: static or animated?
+Now you know what makes an effective banner and what it can do you for your online presence, the question remaining is what type you should go for: static or animated banner ads?
 The answer depends on a few factors:

 - Your campaign objectives